-The \$31,065,000 aggregate principal amount of City and County of San Francisco General Obligation Bonds (Branch Library Facilities Improvement Bonds, 2000) Series 2008A (the "Bonds") are being issued under the Government Code of the State of California and the Charter of the City and County of San Francisco (the "City").
-The issuance of the Bonds has been authorized by Resolution No. 389-01 adopted by the Board of Supervisors of the City (the "Board") on May 14, 2001 and duly approved by the Mayor of the City (the "Mayor") on May 25, 2001, and by Resolution No. 132-08 adopted by the Board on April 1, 2008 and duly approved by the Mayor on April 3, 2008.
+The Bonds described in the caption above are being issued under the Charter of the City and County of San Francisco (the "City") and applicable provisions of State law, and in accordance with the terms and conditions of a Declaration of Trust, dated as of July 1, 2008, to be executed by the Treasurer of the City.
+The issuance of the Bonds has been authorized by Ordinance No. 100-08 adopted by the Board of Supervisors of the City on June 3, 2008, and approved by the Mayor of the City on June 11, 2008.
 See "THE BONDS-Authority for Issuance; Purpose."
-The proceeds of the Bonds will be used to finance the acquisition, renovation and construction of branch libraries and other library facilities, other than the San Francisco Main Library, as described herein, and to pay certain costs related to the issuance of the Bonds.
-See "PLAN OF FINANCING."
+The proceeds of the Bonds will be used to refund a portion of certain outstanding general obligation bonds of the City as described herein and to pay certain costs related to the issuance of the Bonds.
+See "PLAN OF REFUNDING" and "SOURCES AND USES OF FUNDS."

-The Bonds will be issued only as fully registered bonds without coupons and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
+The Bonds will be issued only in fully registered form without coupons and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
 Individual purchases of the Bonds will be made in book-entry form only, in denominations of \$5,000 or any integral multiple thereof.
 Payments of principal of and interest on the Bonds will be made by the Treasurer of the City, as paying agent, to DTC, which in turn is required to remit such principal and interest to the DTC Participants for subsequent disbursement to the Beneficial Owners of the Bonds.
 See "THE BONDS-Form and Registration."
-The Bonds will be dated and bear interest from their date of delivery at the rates shown below.
+The Bonds will be dated and bear interest from their date of delivery at the rates shown below until paid in full.
 Interest on the Bonds will be payable on June 15 and December 15 of each year, commencing December 15, 2008.
 Principal will be paid at maturity as shown below.
 See "THE BONDS-Payment of Interest and Principal."

 The Bonds will be subject to redemption prior to their respective stated maturities as described herein.
 See "THE BONDS-Redemption."

-The Board has the power and is obligated to levy ad valorem taxes without limitation as to rate or amount upon all property subject to taxation by the City (except certain property which is taxable at limited rates) for the payment of the principal of and interest on the Bonds when due.
+The Board of Supervisors has the power and is obligated to levy ad valorem taxes without limitation as to rate or amount upon all property subject to taxation by the City (except certain property which is taxable at limited rates) for the payment of the Bonds and the interest thereon when due.
 See "SECURITY FOR THE BONDS."

+MATURITY SCHEDULE

-MATURITY SCHEDULE (Base CUSIP Number: 797646)
+(Base CUSIP Number: 797646[†])